bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 s = stub.as_null_object
 ```

 s acts as a dev/null equivalent for tests.
 It ignores any messages that it receives.
 Useful for incidental interactions that is not relevant to what is being tested.
+See the appendix to learn about dev/null in Unix.

 guess_game_spec.rb